 Painting not available for public viewing but photos of the recently cleaned painting can be purchased.

-A large portrait of The Queen in her State dress and robe standing on the Cosmati pavement in the Abbey, by Australian artist Ralph Heimans, was purchased in 2013 (and given to the Abbey by a generous donor) and currently hangs in Cheyneygates, a private room in the precincts.
+A large portrait of The Queen in her State dress and robe standing on the Cosmati pavement in the Abbey, by Australian artist Ralph Heimans, was purchased in 2013 and given to the Abbey by a generous donor).
 A postcard is available from the Abbey shop.
-When the new Jubilee Galleries open at the Abbey in 2018 it will be on public view there.
+When the new Jubilee Galleries open at the Abbey in mid 2018 it will be on public view there.